Samara flag: History

 The flag was woven by local nuns and given to the Bulgarian volunteers during the Russo-Turkish War of 1877–78 by inhabitants of the Russian city of Samara, on May 18th, 1877.

 The flag became famous after it escaped capture by Ottoman forces at the Battle of Stara Zagora, where many Bulgarian soldiers died in order to prevent the flag from being captured by the Ottoman forces.
-Three ribbons are attached to the handle of the flag: a blue one with the inscription "Let God rise, and let the ego be destroyed", a red one with the inscription "Samara-Bulgarian people, 1876" and a white one.
+Three ribbons are attached to the handle of the flag: a blue one with the inscription "Let God arise, and let His enemies be scattered", a red one with the inscription "Samara-Bulgarian people, 1876" and a white one.

 The flag, originally intended for the rebels of the April Uprising of 1876, was handed to the Bulgarians near Ploieşti on 18 May, having been transported through Chişinău, where it arrived on May 1st.
 A delegation from the city of Samara, headed by Efim Kozhevnikov and Pyotr Alabin, handed the Samara flag to the volunteers in a special ceremony, with the flag being attached to its pole with gold nails.
 Tseko Petkov, a leader of a band in the Troyan part of the Balkan Mountains, exclaimed:

 "May God let this holy flag pass from end to end through the long-suffering Bulgarian land.
 May our mothers, wives and sisters wipe their sorrowful eyes with it, and after it may durable peace come, and prosperity!"